elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 ## Files

-The headlining feature of this Files release is the new app menu in the headerbar.
-[Jeremy](https://github.com/jeremypw) put together this menu to better improve discoverability for features like zoom and undo/redo as well as to clean up folder context menus.
-The Undo and Redo buttons include tooltips showing what operation will be performed before you click them and we also updated the description for the double-click setting to make it more clear.
+In the Files app, we're always striving to strike a balance between providing advanced file management features and avoiding clutter and confusion.
+Folder context menus had begun to reach a point where they were being stretched a bit too far, so we introduced a new app menu in the headerbar to provide app-wide controls and settings and improve the discoverability of some features that were previously only accessible by keyboard shortcut like Zoom and Undo/Redo.
+The new Zoom controls make it easier to set a comfortable icon size and expose keyboard shortcuts in their tooltips.
+The Undo and Redo buttons include tooltips showing what operation will be performed before you click them as well as their keyboard shortcuts.
+The description text for the Double-click setting has been made more clear based on your feedback, and we've consolidated settings for which things will be shown in the view such as Hidden Files and Thumbnails.

-A long requested feature, this month Bulk Rename lands in Files thanks to [Jeremy](https://github.com/jeremypw).
-With this feature, you can select a number of files, secondary-click, and select "Rename…" to get an advanced bulk renaming dialog.
+We've also introduced Bulk Rename.
+With this feature, you can select multiple files, secondary-click, and select "Rename…" to get an advanced bulk renaming dialog.
 This is an especially useful feature if you're working with a large collection of photos or spreadsheets or other kinds of files that you may want to rename by creation date or using another sequence or when you have to format a large number of files the same way.
-We're looking forward to your feedback on this feature and improving it to fit your advanced file management needs!
+You can add automatically generated prefixes or suffixes to file names, as well as keeping, completely replacing, or partially replacing parts of the original file name.
+You'll see a preview of how files will be renamed as well as an indication of when file names would conflict or not be changed.

-Plus, you can now share files via Bluetooth.
-A new Bluetooth transfer dialog is available by secondary-clicking a file or selection of files and selecting "Send Files via Bluetooth" from the menu.
+Plus, you can now share files with other devices via Bluetooth.
+A new Bluetooth transfer dialog is available by secondary-clicking a file or selection of files and selecting "Send Files via Bluetooth" from the context menu.

-This release of Files sports a new Tab Bar powered by LibHandy with improved animations, smoother drag-and-drop, and reorganized tab context menus, bringing it more in line with Web.

-Also, the storage level bar in Properties dialogs will now change color depending on how full a drive is.
+Lastly, the tab bar features improved animations, smoother drag-and-drop, and reorganized tab context menus, bringing it more in line with Web.
+The storage level bar in Properties dialogs will now change color depending on how full a drive is.
+And we've rewritten the way color tags are stored so that they are better preserved when restoring from the Trash.

-[Jeremy](https://github.com/jeremypw) has also rewritten the way color tags are stored using extended file attributes instead of a database; This means tags should be better preserved when restoring from the Trash for example and you've no need to fear because Files will automatically update your tags to use the new system in the background.

 ## Music

 Music can now accept Drag and Drop of whole folders and you can secondary click on a folder in Files and open it with Music.
-Plus it's been updated to the latest Flatpak platform which fixes issues with certain animations.

 ## Videos